pmutyala/SparkAnddashDBHack/README.md

 There are 2 cases i want to demo as part of Apache Spark Integration with IBM dashDB.

-usecase 1:

-How a data frame created from data sources like CSV, JSON, Paquet, or textfile can be loaded into spark and then to table in dashDB and insert data into dashDB side using the spark's sql libraries.
-The ability to load and create a data frame in spark and insert data into dashDB is demonstrated in SparkAnddashDBdemo.scala App.The sample scala app showing ETL from spark to dashDB is utilizing Spark-CSV packages and db2jcc driver packages.
+usecase 1: How dashDB can be used as data store for spark, and how can become as Enterprise datawarehouse for spark customers

+Steps that app performs
+1. load CSV from local filesystem into spark using Spark CSV package as data frame - sqlContext.load()
+2. Print Schema of loaded file and data frame : df.printSchema()
+3. Generate Create table DDL to create table based on df.printschema() - this is to overcome df.createJDBCTable() limitations
+4. Create a Connection to dashDB and run the sql to create the table
+5. Insert data into table created based on the data frame - df.insertIntoJDBC ()
+6. Print the final count of the data inserted into the table on dashDB side : sqlContext.load from db side and print count

 To run the app to insert data from Apache Spark to dashDB you will need to the following
 1. download spark-csv and apache commons jars